 The overall control algorithm of the REXYGEN system consists of individual tasks.
 These are included by using the TASK block.
 There can be one or more tasks in the control algorithm.
 The REXYGEN system contains four main computational levels represented by the Level0 to Level3 outputs of the EXEC block.
 The individual tasks are added to the given computational level by connecting the prev input with the corresponding Level output or with the next output of a TASK, which is already included in the given level .
 There can be only one task connected to the next output of the TASK block.
-The individual tasks in one level create a unidirectional chain which defines the order of initialization and execution of the individual tasks of the given level in the REXYGEN system.
+The next output of the last task in the given level remains unconnected.
+This means that the tasks in one level create a unidirectional chain which defines the order of initialization and execution of the individual tasks of the given level in the REXYGEN system.
 The individual levels are ordered from Level0 to Level3 (the QTASK block precedes Level0).